Skip to content

 """Send request with relative or absolute path and return response."""

-url = str(self.base_url.join(path)).rstrip('/') + self.trailing
+url = str(self.base_url.join(path)).rstrip("/") + self.trailing # type: ignore

-return super().request(method, url, **kwargs)
+return super().request(method, url, **kwargs) # type: ignore

-def get(self, path='', **kwargs):
+def get(self, path="", **kwargs):

 """GET request with optional path."""

-return self.request('GET', path, **kwargs)
+return self.request("GET", path, **kwargs)

-def options(self, path='', **kwargs):
+def options(self, path="", **kwargs):

 """OPTIONS request with optional path."""

-return self.request('OPTIONS', path, **kwargs)
+return self.request("OPTIONS", path, **kwargs)

-def head(self, path='', **kwargs):
+def head(self, path="", **kwargs):

 """HEAD request with optional path."""

-return self.request('HEAD', path, **kwargs)
+return self.request("HEAD", path, **kwargs)

-def post(self, path='', json=None, **kwargs):
+def post(self, path="", json=None, **kwargs):

 """POST request with optional path and json body."""

-return self.request('POST', path, json=json, **kwargs)
+return self.request("POST", path, json=json, **kwargs)

-def put(self, path='', json=None, **kwargs):
+def put(self, path="", json=None, **kwargs):

 """PUT request with optional path and json body."""

-return self.request('PUT', path, json=json, **kwargs)
+return self.request("PUT", path, json=json, **kwargs)

-def patch(self, path='', json=None, **kwargs):
+def patch(self, path="", json=None, **kwargs):

 """PATCH request with optional path and json body."""

-return self.request('PATCH', path, json=json, **kwargs)
+return self.request("PATCH", path, json=json, **kwargs)

-def delete(self, path='', **kwargs):
+def delete(self, path="", **kwargs):

 """DELETE request with optional path."""

-return self.request('DELETE', path, **kwargs)
+return self.request("DELETE", path, **kwargs)

 __truediv__(path)